 An attendance register will be taken at the beginning of each morning and afternoon session and children are marked present or absent.
 Absences will be recorded as authorised or unauthorised.
 Different categories of absence are marked in accordance with Local Authority arrangements.

 Parents are requested to notify the school of an absence no later than 9.00 am.
-This is so that we can be sure where every child on our school roll is and make sure they are safe.
+There is an answerphone service and so there is no need to wait until the office opens.
+We need notification of any absence so that we can be sure where every child on our school roll is and make sure they are safe.
 Any absence which we have not been notified of will be followed up by the administrator.
-Where no contact can be made and we have reason to be concerned an unreported absence will be followed up with the educational welfare officer or police.
+Where no contact can be made and we have reason to be concerned, an unreported absence will be followed up with the educational welfare officer or, in certain circumstances, by the police.

 Registers are closed at 9.15 am.
 Children who arrive before registration has closed will be marked as L (late before registers close).
 Children who arrive after registration has closed at 9.15 a.m. will be marked as U (late after registers close).